 Alleged drunk driver fails to stop and crashes through front door of a private residence

-A woman was arrested for allegedly being intoxicated when she drove through a house's front door in Montreal.
+A woman was arrested for allegedly being intoxicated when she drove through the front door of a Montreal house.

 The 29-year-old was driving north on Paris Ave. in the Montreal North borough when she failed to stop properly at the T-intersection at Gouin Blvd.
 East and slid into the front door of a private residence just after 11 p.m.
 Wednesday night.